 She tumbled her way to becoming a 1996 Olympic hopeful and pole vaulted her way through medical school.
 Now,

-Sonya Ahmed, MD, joins UC San Diego Health System as the new chief of the Foot and Ankle Division in the Department of Orthopedic Surgery, bringing advanced treatment options and team collaborations that will improve patient care.
+Sonya Ahmed, MD, joins UC San Diego Health as the new chief of the Foot and Ankle Division in the Department of Orthopedic Surgery, bringing advanced treatment options and team collaborations that will improve patient care.

 As part of UC San Diego Sports Medicine, Ahmed will work with a team of surgeons, physicians and athletic trainers to treat a multitude of injuries, including ankle sprains, ankle instability, Achilles tendonitis and tendinosis, tears, partial tears, dislocations, foot fractures and stress fractures.